usdoj-crt/beta-ada/_pages/_resources/title-iii-manual.md

 in violation of title III; or
 2. Any person or group of persons has been discriminated against in violation of title III and the discrimination raises an issue of general public importance.

-{% details What remedies are available in civil actions brought by the Department of Justice? %}
+#### What remedies are available in civil actions brought by the Department of Justice?
 The remedies available include those available in an action brought by an individual, such as an order granting temporary, preliminary, or permanent relief; requiring that facilities be made readily accessible to and usable by individuals with disabilities;